×

 When we asked people living in Bolivia what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Bolivia can be both rewarding and challenging.
 The country offers a unique cultural experience, with a diverse range of landscapes, from the high Andes mountains to the Amazon rainforest.
 Expats and digital nomads can find a variety of activities to enjoy, from exploring the vibrant cities to trekking in the countryside.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 However, the language barrier can be a challenge, as Spanish is the primary language spoken in Bolivia.
 Additionally, the infrastructure and internet connectivity can be unreliable in some areas.
-Despite these challenges, expats and digital nomads can find a welcoming and vibrant community in Bolivia," wrote one member in Bolivia.
+Despite these challenges, expats and digital nomads can find a welcoming and vibrant community in Bolivia," remarked one expat living in Bolivia.

 Is there a lot of crime in Bolivia?